Weldiya–Mekelle Railway: Route and description

-The 216 km long single-track railway starts behind Weldiya at the junction with the Awash–Weldiya Railway.
+The 216 km long single-track railway is the northern section of one line of 608 km in all, beginning in Awash station of the Addis Ababa–Djibouti Railway.
+The station for Weldiya will be one kilometer east of Hara Gebeya, a town 17 km east of Weldiya, with only a third of the city's population.
 Only three railway stations are major ones, one at Meisha, one at Kobo and one at Mekelle.
 For the first 40 km after Weldiya, the railway runs through rugged terrain at the eastern escarpment of the Ethiopian Highland at an elevation between 1400 and 1830 meters.
 After 50 km, behind Kobo, the railway enters, for the next ~70 km, a flat sedimentary basin with almost no hills and no prominent landscape features.
 The elevation difference is only 190 meters.
 The Alamata and Mehoni railway stations are here, serving a few towns.

 After 115 km, a hilly and deserted landscape appears that leads to Meisha station in the Megale woreda.
 Megale is a woreda of Afar region, few persons are living here.
 Nevertheless, Meisha railway station is possibly the most interesting along the route, as the station (which is almost at the lowest point of the entire railway, at 1,235 meters) provides relatively easy access to the Danakil depression, one of the hottest places on earth with several well-known volcanoes like Erta Ale and other tourist destinations.
 Meisha station also offers access to Abala (or Shiket), one of the Afar capital towns.
 Behind Meisha, the railway is running across sandy alluvial fans for the next 18 km before it makes a turn to the northwest and an elevation jump of 920 meters, from 1360 m to 2280 m elevation in just 40 km.
 The railway has an almost constant slope of 2.5% here - over 35 km - with many tunnels (up to 3,662 meters long) and bridges - and also with the passing loop station of Adi Gudem in the middle.
 After 202 km, the railway reaches the flat Ethiopian highland and reaches its terminus at Mekelle Airport after 216 km, east of Mekelle.
 Shortly before, a branch line will connect a dry port near Mekelle city with the railway line.